 1. They’re not interested in you

 Well, duh.
 Obvious as it sounds, it’s crazy how some people just don’t get it.
-They keep pursuing those who’re indifferent towards them.
+They keep pursuing those who’re indifferent toward them.
 Those who’re indifferent towards you may not directly tell you they don’t like you out of politeness.
 They’re being indifferent, hoping you’ll get the message.

 Again, relationships have to be about give and take.
 If you give but don’t get, move on.